vpandichi/worldtour_proiect/README.md

 TO DO FOR TOMORROW 04/08: - create profile settings page - ok
                           - create users profile page - 50%

-TO DO FOR TOMORROW 05/08: - fix vanity bug
+TO DO FOR TOMORROW 05/08: - fix vanity bug - ok
-                          - finish the users profile page
+                          - finish the users profile page - x
-                          - create the posibility to recover forgotten usernames
+                          - create the posibility to recover forgotten usernames - ok
-                          - create the posibility to recover forgotten passwords
+                          - create the posibility to recover forgotten passwords - ok
+                          - create the admin account - x

-                          - create the admin account
+TO DO FOR TOMORROW 06/08: - create the admin account